MinBZK/nl-wallet/documentation/flows/openid.md

 For generic issuance, we can implement the AttributeService as follows:
   * The issuer feeds it a bunch of to-be-issued attestations (e.g. `Vec<UnsignedMdoc>`) and receives a fresh pre-authorized token in return, which it sends to the wallet using a UL or QR;
-  * When the WalletServer calles `getAttributes(pre-authorized_code)` on the AttributeService, it looks up the attributes to be issued using the pre-authorized code and returns them.
+  * When the WalletServer calls `getAttributes(pre-authorized_code)` on the AttributeService, it looks up the attributes to be issued using the pre-authorized code and returns them.

 This would look like the following diagram.